kevindewalt/oldkevindewalt.github.io/_drafts/customer-development-teaching.markdown

 #### How we conducted the calls

-I would start the calls by doing sending them a generic presentation about concierge onboarding strategies.
+I would start the calls by sending them a generic presentation about concierge onboarding strategies.

 [Here it is](https://docs.google.com/presentation/d/1cDeg04ko2qTxPhvd2HvquRd45qDHDH7DyimCjPPhZV0/edit?usp=sharing) in case you want to copy it.

 I would use the slides to guide the discussions, but mostly we talked about their business, how they worked, what did/didn’t work for them, their goals - the same information I wanted to learn from a Customer Development interview.

-#### We lead TO our solution
+#### We led TO our solution

 The best part?
-By educating customers on a better way to work we were positioning *All Aboard!* as a solution to helping them achieve their greater goals without having to “sell” the anything.
-A few of these conversations lead to our initial customers.
+By educating customers on a better way to work we were positioning *All Aboard!* as a solution to helping them achieve their greater goals without having to “sell” anything.
+A few of these conversations led to our initial customers.

 ## Bottom line: Don’t ask for meetings.
 Offer to teach them a better way to work

-Offering to teach customers is a great way to validated a B2B SaaS product idea.
+Offering to teach customers is a great way to validate a B2B SaaS product idea.
 A customer who signs up for your training is offering to trade you the most valuable currency they have: their time.
 That action alone indicates they’re looking for a new way to solve their problems.

 Best of all, you’ll jump to the head of the line of everyone else looking to “interview” them about their problems.